Tuesday, 12 April 2022

 I met Peter Green only twice.
 The first time was at a May 1967 Bluesbreakers’ gig in the picturesque Derbyshire spa town of Matlock Bath.
 It was towards the end of his tenure with John Mayall and, with Fleetwood Mac only weeks away from formation, he had the world at his feet.
 In the regulation bluesman’s uniform of well-worn brown leather jacket, hooped rugby shirt and faded Levi’s, topped off with an impressive head of thick black curly hair, he looked sensational and carried himself with the swagger of a man secure in his position as one of the most revered guitar slingers in the land.

 It was a much sadder story the last time I ran into Peter.
 It was a chance encounter in 1982 outside an Oxfam charity shop in Richmond, Surrey on the outskirts of London.
 To misquote William Cowper, fifteen years earlier Green had been the lord of all he surveyed, but now he was reduced to a shambling wreck.
-An overweight acid casualty at the lowest point of his mental health trauma, he looked unkempt and unwashed and could easily have been mistaken for a homeless drifter.
+An overweight acid casualty at the lowest point of his mental health trauma, he looked unkempt, unwashed and could easily have been mistaken for a homeless drifter.
 It was beyond heartbreaking to see him in this state.
 Mercifully, he was later rehabilitated somewhat and while the Peter of old was gone forever, his life did return to some kind of normality, or as normal as it was possible to get.
-I wrote about those meetings HERE
+I wrote about those meetings in some detail HERE

 Peter burned brightly for just five years between 1966-1970, leaving behind a remarkable body of work.
 During that short period he produced music the equal of virtually anything his 60s contemporaries had to offer.
 He was not just an incredible guitarist, but he had a tremendous voice too.
 Unlike some, Peter never overplayed.
 He left just enough space between the notes so we could fully appreciate how tasteful and melodic his soloing was, a rare thing among guitar heroes then and especially now.
 His legacy may have been clouded a little by some of the substandard work he was cajoled into recording after his breakdown, but even that has not overshadowed the timeless music he gave us when he was fit and well.